The Ontario Volunteer Service Awards recognize individual volunteers for continuous years of commitment and dedicated service to an organization.

 Nominations may be submitted at any time.
 Nominations received after the deadline will be considered for the following year.

 Nominations are checked to ensure criteria are met.
-The Ministry of Citizenship and Immigration then sends a letter to the organization confirming that the nominations have been accepted.
+The Ministry of Citizenship, Immigration and International Trade then sends a letter to the organization confirming that the nominations have been accepted.

 The awards are presented at special ceremonies held across Ontario where recipients are presented with a stylized trillium service pin acknowledging their years of service.
 Recipients also receive a personalized certificate.